Chand Baori stepwell in Abhaneri had been on my list for so long and I grabbed the chance to visit the mysterious stepwell during my trip to Jaipur.

 Chand Baori Stepwell in Abhaneri – Crafted with Perfection

 It certainly is a visual delight!
 It’s known to be the deepest step well (3500 steps moving down 20 meters down that’s 13 stories) in the world.

 As soon as you enter, ming-boggling brilliant maze welcomes you!!!
 Sparsely visited majestic Chand Baori looks glorious in all its forlornness.

-King Chanda of the Nikumbha dynasty built this stepwell between 8th and 9th centuries to answer the problem of water shortage in the parched land of Abhaneri.
-It also served as a place for devotees to wash their hands and feet before entering the Harshat Mata temple.
+King Chanda of the Nikumbha dynasty built this stepwell between 8th and 9th centuries to answer the problem of water shortage in the parched land of Abhaneri, and thus it’s named after him.

 It seems to be implausible and overwhelming even for architects and engineers of modern times.
 The accuracy in numbers and imbricate is a typical instance of the prowess of Indian artisans of those times.

 No matter how and from which angle you look at it, it truly is an architectural marvel and a place of great allure and wonder.

 I wanted to step inside the baori but the person in charge informed that it’s not allowed to go down because of few deleterious incidents in the past and thus, fencing has been done to stop people from venturing inside.